 Our history in the Pacific Northwest began when Henry J. Kaiser and Sidney R. Garfield, MD, partnered to provide workers and their families with health care during the construction of the Grand Coulee Dam in northeastern Washington in the 1930s, and during WWII shipbuilding at the Kaiser Shipyards in Portland, Oregon, and Vancouver, Washington.
 With the closing of the shipyards in 1945, enrollment in our health plan was opened to the community.

-As we begin to see signs of hope for an end to the pandemic, Kaiser Permanente remains focused on expanding the availability of COVID-19 vaccinations and safely providing testing, treatment, and care for patients.
+Kaiser Permanente remains focused on expanding the availability of COVID-19 vaccinations and safely providing testing, treatment, and care for patients.
 We are also focused on urgent policy efforts to preserve care and coverage amid economic challenges.
 During the pandemic, Kaiser Permanente of the Northwest also awarded a total of $700,000 in grants to 7 organizations to support homeless services as temperatures dropped and flu season arrived.